Klipper3d/klipper/docs/Command_Templates.md

 used to save the variable to disk so that it can be used across restarts.
-All stored variables are loaded into the `printer.save_variables.variables` dict at startup and can be used in gcode macros. to avoid overly long lines you can add the following at the top of the macro:
+All stored variables are loaded into the `printer.save_variables.variables` dict at startup and can be used in G-Code macros. to avoid overly long lines you can add the following at the top of the macro:

 ```text